 This is far better, because now Google will not index these urls and cause SERP damage.

-Is your wordpress site infected or hacked?
-Contact us to clean up – Request A Quote
+Is your WordPress site infected or hacked?
+Contact us to clean up – just click the button below, and create a request with us now!

 Good info… thanks